sst/sst/www/docs/constructs/ViteStaticSite.md

 _Type_ : `boolean | string`, _defaults to `src/sst-env.d.ts`_

 Path to where the type definition file will be created.
-For JavaScript projects, the `typesPath` defaults to `false`, and type definition is not created.